 from € 2.049 p. p.

-From Cologne to Hoorn, Harlingen, Lelystad, Amsterdam, Rotterdam, Gent, Antwerp and Nijmegen to Cologne.
+From Cologne to Hoorn, Harlingen, Lelystad, Amsterdam, Rotterdam, Gent, Antwerp, Nijmegen, Cologne and Ijsselmeer to Wadden Sea.

 From Cologne to Antwerp, Rotterdam, Amsterdam, Cruising Day, Koblenz, Speyer, Strasbourg (Kehl), Mainz and Rüdesheim to Cologne.